hypertrack/live-app-ios/README.md

         }
   ```

-Create an extension to handle interaction delegate callback , and implement functions which are of interest to you.
+Also create an extension to handle interaction delegate callback.
+An interaction delegate helps you get callback when user performs action on HyperTrack's location view like when he selects a location or press a refocus button.
 For starter project , it is already there so nothing to do here.
 ``` swift
 extension ShareLiveLocationVC:HTViewInteractionDelegate {